apalache-mc/apalache/docs/src/apalache/statistics.md

 ## How to opt-in and opt-out

-To opt-in in the statistics collection, execute the following command:
+To opt in the statistics collection, execute the following command:

 ```sh
 ./apalache-mc config --enable-stats=true